sprngr/jekyll-taskhook/README.md

 ## Installation

-Current method is to copy the contents of `_plugins` to your own `_plugins` dir in your project directory.
+Current method is to copy the contents of this repo to a `_plugins/jekyll-taskhook` dir in your Jekyll project directory.

-You can do this manually, or:
+You can do that manually, or the awesome way:

 ``` bash
 $ cd <jekyll-project-path>